stellar/stellar-disbursement-platform-backend/dev/README.md

 ### Create an Owner SDP User

 The `main.sh` file creates an owner user for each one of the tenants.
-If you want to create a new user, open a terminal for the `sdp-api` container and run the following command to create a new user:
+If you want to create a new user, open a terminal for the `sdp-api` container and run the following command:

 ```sh
 docker exec -it sdp-api bash # Or use Docker Desktop to open terminal